development / guideline / website /

 Tags

-Tags that are defined in the page header will automatically appear at the top of the page, where they will link to an overview page with all pages containing the specific tag.
+Tags that are defined in the frontmatter will automatically appear at the top of the page, where they will link to an overview page with all pages containing the specific tag.
+Tags should be formatted as a list, even if there is only one.
 Please be restrictive in creating new tags and assigning tags.
 Tags are meant to search and link relevant pages.
 If you add too many tags, they become less useful.

-Workshop tutorials in general should only contain two tags: one for the workshop like oslo2019, and one for the dataset that is used like eeg-audodd.
+Posts and news items should not have any tags.
+Workshop tutorials in general should only contain two tags: one for the workshop identifier like oslo2019, and one for the dataset that is used like eeg-audodd.

 Datasets